 Eliminate IT Outages, Downtime and Expense

->

-> Unexpected hardware failure can cause IT outages and downtime.
+Unexpected hardware failure can cause IT outages and downtime.
 Depending on the failure, your data might also be at risk.
 A businesses’ data is one of its most precious assets.
 Hardware downtime reduces employee productivity.
 Your staff can only do so much without technology.
-You could incur a very large unplanned expense to repair or replace broken equipment while your staff sits idle.
+An outage can cause a large unplanned expense to repair or replace broken equipment while your staff sits idle costing productivity and money.

->

-> Built-In Disaster Recovery Plan
+Built-In Disaster Recovery Plan

->

-> Disaster Recovery is built into the Cloud.
-Your recovery time will be minimal and employee productivity will not be affected.
+Disaster Recovery is built into the Cloud.
+Your recovery time is minimal and employee productivity will not be affected.

->

-> Your plan should identify a timeline and set recovery goals.
-It is not enough to know what to do, you should also set the timing and sequence of events in your plan.
 Part of an effective Disaster Recovery Plan is a recovery timeline.
 How long does it take to get your business back in business?

->
+Your plan should identify a DR timeline and set recovery goals.
+It is not enough to know what to do, you should also set the timing and sequence of events in your DR plan.

-> As a cloud service provider, Advance2000 has a written, tested Disaster Recovery plan for all our clients hardware and data.
-We take care of this from a technology point of view.
-But your Disaster Recovery plan still needs to cover non-technology disasters, like HR, PR, project or personnel issues that require mitigation.
+As a cloud service provider, Advance2000 has a tested Disaster Recovery plan for all our clients’ hardware and data.
+We take care of DR from a technology point of view.
+But your Disaster Recovery plan should also cover non-technology disasters, like HR, PR, project or personnel disasters that require mitigation.

->

-> Reduce Reliance on a Single IT Person
+Reduce Reliance on a Single IT Person

 Many small businesses rely on a single person to run their IT.
 Whether it is an employee or an outsourced IT provider, make sure that you have a backup in case your primary IT person is unavailable (hit by a bus, COVID-19, riot, on vacation etc.).
 If your sole IT person is unavailable, your business is vulnerable and at risk.